ashiskb/biswasa-web/_posts/2024-01-10-blog-biswas-1.md

 ### Converting a notebook into HTML
-`jupyter nbconvert --to htmlm yourNotebook.ipynb`
+`jupyter nbconvert --to html yourNotebook.ipynb`
 * This exports a html version of the jupyter notebook.

 ### Converting a notebook into WebPDF